brandonc/punchy/README.txt

 Overview
 ========

+At runtime Punchy minifies and combines javascript and css files into pre-configured bundles for use by your web application.

 Punchy is based on Pithy.
-At runtime it minifies and combines javascript and css files into pre-configured bundles.
-It uses a plugin system so that minification engines can be exchanged.
-Microsoft Ajax Minifier and Yahoo!
-YUI Compressor are included.
+Pithy does something very similar but uses a .NET port of YUI Compressor.
+Punchy allows you to change compressors and includes YUI Compressor for .NET and Microsoft Ajax Minifier.

 Punchy requires that a folder within your web application be writable by the application.

+Punchy uses file modification times to figure out if source files need to be re-minified.
+Re-minified files are given cache-busting querystring parameters.

 Change History
 ==============